 Looking back, I characterize my role identity in the non-profit sector as a time when I had a J.O.B. mindset.
 A lot has changed over the past few years.
 I am not attached or operate with that mindset anymore.
 What now makes the most sense to me is recognizing and accepting that my role identity is one of functioning as a node in the network.

 Etienne Wenger captures why and how a community of practice can help an organization succeed.
 This is a timely post as I’m in the midst of a series of talks about learning and collaboration in the workplace.
 He describes the larger vision of understanding communities of practice as an integral component of an organization’s strategic capabilities.
 I’ll certainly use his message in my talks with organizational leaders.

-• Youth Positive Mental Health & Stigma Research Mapping
+• Positive Mental Health - Research Mapping Project -

 • National Youth Service (Jamaica) - Corporate Outreach Strategy

 • My Normal Website - Children with rare diseases

 • Film Development Council of York Region;